cyrilbois/developer-playbook/api-development-swagger.md

 ## Stack

 1. Understand the domain - [create a lean diagram](/architecture.md) with a domain diagram \(events, commands, actors, aggregates\), interaction diagram and a first deployment diagram, \(squnce diagram? not at this stage right?\).
-1. Design the API
+2. Design the API / Event in Swagger.
-2. Setup the project
+3. Setup the project
-3. Decide if it is [serverless or container use case.](/containeraas.md)
+4. Decide if it is [serverless or container use case.](/containeraas.md)
-4. Design the API / Event in Swagger.
 5. Implement the first mock.
 6. Implement the API or Event Actor.

 ---

 # Design the API

 First we start designing the API with Swagger.
 The best tool to do this is the [swagger editor](https://github.com/swagger-api/swagger-editor).
 I suggest adding the swagger editor to the docker-compose file in your project:

 ```
 services: